SamDeka28/lane-js/readme.md

     </body>
     </html>
 ```
-> if you are using bootstrap and jquery like in the html snippet given below, you need to download the binaries and provide the relative path of the directory that contains the binaries in the config.js as :
+> if you are using bootstrap and jquery like in the html snippet given below, you need to download the binaries and provide the relative path of the directory that contains the binaries and pass it to the server :
 ```
-{
-    "app_root" : "",
-    "template_static" : "path/to/directory"
+const app = Server({ "template_static" : "path/to/directory" })
-}
 ```
-> Any static asset that needs to be used in the application should be put inside the `static` directory and the path should be registered in the `template_static` key in the config.json file
+> Any static asset that needs to be used in the application should be put inside the `static` directory and the path should be registered in the `template_static` key and should be passed to the server method

 If you are using the ejs engine, you need to sepecify template_engine : "ejs" in the object passed to the render method: